ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         // . . .
         ```

-        > In the code example above we added the new method to the extension marked "Authorization methods", so that related functionality is kept in groups.
-This, however, is not necessary and the method can exist in any part of the main class definition.
+        > In the code example above, we added the new method to the extension marked "Authorization methods", so that related functionality is kept in groups.
+This, however, is not necessary, and the method can exist in any part of the main class definition.

-        At the time the app is launched you can always authorize the RP or check for an existing authorization state saved in the user's storage and only authorize if none is found.
+        Note that the last parameter passed in the authorization method is a completion handler, which, if provided, is executed after successful authorization.
+This gives us an option to complete authorization with a request to a protected resource that previously failed because reauthorization was required.
+For example, reauthorization may be needed when the authorization state is not established yet or is already expired _and_ a refresh token cannot be used.

-        Let's assume that the OP supports OIDC Discovery, its OpenID configuration document is available at the well-known endpoint, and we are not afraid to use it (as mentioned before, doing so involves making an HTTP request, a relatively slow and asynchronous operation).
-In that case, `discoverOIDServiceConfiguration` method will be utilized for obtaining the OP's endpoint configuration.
+        If the OpenID Connect issuer URL is passed in the authorization method, `discoverOIDServiceConfiguration(issuerUrl:completion:)` will be utilized for obtaining the OP's endpoint configuration.
+Let's assume that our OP supports OIDC Discovery, its OpenID configuration document is available at the well-known endpoint, and we are not afraid to use it (as mentioned before, doing so involves making an HTTP request, a relatively slow additional operation).
+We will add an `issuerUrl` property to the main class and populate it with a default value.
+This value will be used as the `issuerUrl` parameter in the authorization method calls, with the first one (optionally) made in the `viewDidLoad` handler:

-        Whichever way the configuration is obtained, it will be passed to `authorizeWithAutoCodeExchange` method for constructing the authorization request.
-When the flow is completed, the authorization state will be set or an error will be handled.
-In our example we will modify the `viewDidLoad` handler and also add the `issuerUrl` property to the main class (so that it can hold a default value):

         ```swift
         // ViewController.swift